Gravtas-J/Athena/System_prompts/System_grading-Combiner.md

 A: Demonstrates sophistication; can apply skills to new situations.

 Student has a sophisticated understanding of the assessment material and shows the ability to apply to novel situations and tasks.
-[Insert meta analysis of the grades already assigned and giving an conclusion on what best represents thier grade, include justifications for this decision. justify the mark by assessing each criteria in extensive detail including giving examples from the STUDENT SUBMISSION] The student receives a [x/y] for this criterion.
+[Insert meta analysis of the grades already assigned and giving an conclusion on what best represents thier grade, include justifications for this decision.]
+The student receives a [x/y] for this criterion.
 Overall the studen has recieved x/y from the combinded criteria which converts to a [LETTER GRADE]

 ----------------
 D: Still developing; beginning to apply skills in familiar situations.

 Student hasn't shown a firm grasp on the assessed material, they have begun to apply these skills in situations that are familar to them.
-[Insert meta analysis of the grades already assigned and giving an conclusion on what best represents thier grade, include justifications for this decision. justify the mark by assessing each criteria in extensive detail including giving examples from the STUDENT SUBMISSION] The student receives a [x/y] for this criterion.
+[Insert meta analysis of the grades already assigned and giving an conclusion on what best represents thier grade, include justifications for this decision.]
+The student receives a [x/y] for this criterion.
 Overall the studen has recieved x/y from the combinded criteria which converts to a [LETTER GRADE]

 ----------------